 On some levels, the brain is like software.
-It can be corrupted by negative emotions, hostile feelings, and recurring irrational thoughts.
+Negative emotions, hostile feelings, and recurring irrational thoughts corrupt our consciousness.
 After years of being stressed, if you’re like most people, you’ve probably programmed your body to become hardwired for tension.

 Stress holds you back in all aspects of life.
-It weakens your immune system, costing you precious time that could be spent enjoying life.
-It hurts your interpersonal relationships and alienates others.
+It weakens your immune system, costs you precious time that should be spent enjoying life.
+Stress hurts your interpersonal relationships and alienates others.
 It decreases your ability to make rational decisions and perform at work.
 Stress sucks.

-I’m going to let you in on a little secret: Stress is not a rational thing – it is an irrational feeling, and it will only get worse unless you learn to manage it.
-The good news is that stress, like everything else, is hackable, so you can convert stress into a tool that makes you stronger instead of sapping your energy.
+I’m going to let you in on a little secret: stress is not a rational thing – it is an irrational feeling, and it will only get worse unless you learn to manage it.
+The good news is that stress, like everything else, is hackable, so you can convert stress into a tool that makes you stronger instead of saps your energy.

 The Science of Stress

-Stress is the disruption of homeostasis.
-Stress isn’t always bad.
+Stress is the disruption of homeostasis and is not always bad.
 In regards to exercise, stress is needed to produce training adaptions.
-In order to learn, you need to stress your brain in new ways (learning a new language, math problem, creating a new business/product, etc).
+In order to learn, you need to stress your brain in new ways – learning a new language, solving a math problem, creating a new business/product, etc..
 Humans are designed to handle small, intermittent bouts of stress.
-When stress becomes chronic – it becomes a disease.
+When stress becomes chronic, it becomes a disease.

 The effects of stress on your body are very real.
 The symptoms of stress come in four varieties: cognitive, emotional, physical, and behavioral.
 Here is a short list of the various symptoms: